yetanothermightytool/powershell/vbr/monitoring_light/README.md

 Quick Setup

-Download the monitoring-light.ps1, rts-extractor.ps1 and job-stats.ps1 and place it in a diectory
+Download the monitoring-light.ps1, rts-extractor.ps1 and job-stats.ps1 scripts and place it in a diectory

 Start the script: .\monitoring-light.ps1